Main

 (Part II).

-A place on a course typically costs £110, and there are only 10 places on each course.
-However, it is £15 cheaper (only £95) if you book your place more than two weeks before the course!
+A place on a two-day course typically costs £180, and there are only 10 places on each course.
+However, it is £20 cheaper (only £160) if you book your place more than four weeks before the course.

-Currently I run courses at Chisenhale Dance Space and Bonnington Community Centre.
-Chisenhale Dance Space is about 10mins walk from Bethnal Green and Mile End tube stations.
-Detailed directions, maps, information about buses, parking etc. can be found here.
-The Bonnington Centre is just off Bonnington Square, immediately above the Bonnington Café, 5 mins walk from Vauxhall tube station and about 8 mins from Oval tube station; there is a café website, and here is a map.
+Currently I run courses at Bonnington Community Centre.
+The Bonnington Centre is just off Bonnington Square, immediately above the Bonnington Café, 5 mins walk from Vauxhall tube station and about 8 mins from Oval tube station; there is a Centre website, café website, and here is a map.

 I have run many of these courses now.
 It's really important to me that people enjoy the experience (for one thing, it makes people more likely to go on and practise), so I'm very gratified when, as is so often the case, my students leave the course relaxed, open, and happy.
 Clearly, practising massage with lovely people, and at the same time learning a new way to benefit others, tends to create a beautiful, positive experience.